Boeing 707: 707-320B

 The 707-320B had the application of the JT3D turbofan to the Intercontinental, but with aerodynamic refinements.
 The wing was modified from the -320 by adding a second inboard kink, a dog-toothed leading edge, and curved low-drag wingtips instead of the earlier blunt ones.
-These wingtips increased overall wingspan by 3.0 ft.
+These wingtips increased overall wingspan by 3.0 ft (0.9 m).
 Takeoff gross weight was increased to 328000 lb.
 The 175 707-320B aircraft were all new-build; no original -320 models were converted to fan engines in civilian use.
 First service was June 1962, with Pan Am.

 The 707-320B Advanced is an improved version of the -320B, adding the three-section leading-edge flaps already seen on the -320C.
-These reduced takeoff and landing speeds and altered the lift distribution of the wing, allowing the ventral fin found on earlier 707s to be deleted.
+These reduced takeoff and landing speeds and altered the lift distribution of the wing, allowing the ventral fin found on earlier 707s to be removed.
 From 1965, -320Bs had the uprated -320C undercarriage allowing the same 335000 lb MTOW.
 These were often identified as 707-320BA-H.

 707-320C

 The 707-320C has a convertible passenger–freight configuration, which became the most widely produced variant of the 707.
 The 707-320C added a strengthened floor and a new cargo door to the -320B model.
-The wing was fitted with three-section leading-edge flaps which allowed the deletion of the underfin.
+The wing was fitted with three-section leading-edge flaps which allowed the removal of the underfin.
 A total of 335 of this variant were built, including some with JT3D-7 engines (19,000 lbf takeoff thrust) and a takeoff weight of 335000 lb.
 Most -320Cs were delivered as passenger aircraft with airlines hoping the cargo door would increase second-hand values.
-The addition of two additional emergency exits, one on either side aft of the wing raised the maximum passenger limit to 219.
+The addition of two new emergency exits, one on each side aft of the wing, raised the maximum passenger limit to 219.
 Only a few aircraft were delivered as pure freighters.
 One of the final orders was by the Iranian Government for 14 707-3J9C aircraft capable of VIP transportation, communication, and in-flight refueling tasks.

 707-700

 The 707-700 was a test aircraft used to study the feasibility of using CFM International CFM56 engines on a 707 airframe and possibly retrofitting existing aircraft with the engine.
 After testing in 1979, N707QT, the last commercial 707 airframe, was restored to 707-320C configuration and delivered to the Moroccan Air Force as a tanker aircraft via a "civilian" order.
-Boeing abandoned the retrofit program, since it felt it would be a threat to the Boeing 757 and Boeing 767 programs.
+Boeing abandoned the retrofit program, since they felt it would be a threat to the 757 and 767 programs.
 The information gathered from testing led to the eventual retrofitting of CFM56 engines to the USAF C-135/KC-135R models, and some military versions of the 707 also used the CFM56.
 The Douglas DC-8 "Super 70" series with CFM56 engines was developed and extended the DC-8's life in a stricter noise regulatory environment.
 As a result, significantly more DC-8s remained in service into the 21st century than 707s.